satellite-of-love/elm-rugs/README.md

+# Deprecated

+If you saw [my elm-conf talk](https://www.youtube.com/watch?v=jJ4e6cIBgYM) and were intrigued by using code to edit code: well you can, but my specific examples don't work anymore.

+Instead of Rug, Atomist has [code editors](https://github.com/atomist/automation-client-ts/blob/master/docs/ProjectEditors.md) as commands inside automation clients.
+They're in TypeScript, a full programming languages instead of a Rug DSL.
+They run on your infrastructure, and interface with Atomist through an API that lets you define Slack commands to trigger them, query data about commits etc, and react to events like a push or an update.

+The bad news is, my parsers were in Scala, and the new version doesn't run in the JVM, so it isn't compatible with the stuff I wrote these programs for.

+So while code to modify code moves on, this particular Elm implementation is defunct.

 # Elm with Rug

 Elm is a fabulous language.
 One of my favorite features is its explicitness: everything is perfectly clear and organized.